 - If you would like the relationship to continue, encourage the student to reach out to you again in the future.

 - Be responsive and reply to your student’s communications in a timely manner.

 - Be a good listener.
-Of course students are reaching out to you for your wisdom and advice, but listen carefully to your student to provide the best advice.
+Of course students are reaching out to you for your experience and advice, but listen carefully to your student to provide the best advice.

 - Be respectful of the students’ questions, experiences and perspectives and respect the boundaries set by the students.